ericeilertson/safe_documentation/framework.md

   mailing list.

 * The scope itself can be any number of documents, as long as the concatenation of them is provided to the OCP Security WG.
-Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published at all
+Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published.

 * **Short-Form Report** \
   The SRP must produce a cryptographically signed machine-readable short-form report.
 This document will summarize the audit scope, and uniquely identify the vendor, device and firmware version by means of a firmware hash.
 This report